Veterinary Horse Dentistry

 - Sinus surgery (including trephination, flushing and sinus flaps)

 Fractured or rotten teeth can be diagnosed following a thorough oral examination and or digital radiographs.
 These teeth often become problematic, and in most situations, best practice is to remove the affected teeth.
 Tooth extractions are performed in clinic, at either our Towcester or Onley branches where we have appropriate equipment for the procedure in hand.

-To ensure that the least stress possible is incurred during extraction work, your horse will be calmy restrained and sedated in our purpose built stocks, and their head rested on a dental stand using a padded head collar.
+To ensure that the least stress possible is incurred during extraction work, your horse will be calmly restrained and sedated in our purpose built stocks, and their head rested on a dental stand using a padded head collar.
 The removal will be completed under standing sedation with local anaesthetic ensuring that your horse will be comfortable and pain-free throughout the procedure.
 Our vets will be assisted by our experienced nursing team, enabling an efficient extraction time.

 More complex tooth removals require a slightly different approach; it may be that minimally invasive trans-buccal screw extractions are indicated which can be performed at our Plum Park clinic.
 The affected tooth is accessed via a small cheek incision and specialist tools are used to remove the appropriate tooth.
 Occasionally, these cases may require a general anaesthetic but this can be discussed on a case by case basis.

 Our modern X-ray equipment enables the team to take accurate diagnostic images of the teeth, mandible, maxilla and other structures, guiding the treatment plan for each patient.
-We also have our own portable oroscope, a device that uses a camera to visualise the teeth at the back of the mouth; this allows for a thorough dental examination so that all potential problems can be addressed by our vets.
+We also have our own portable oroscope, a device that uses a camera to visualise the teeth at the back of the mouth; this allows for a thorough dental examination so that all potential problems can be addressed by our equine vets.

 Diastema widening and bridging